AdaezeMere/TMBD-Movies/README.md

 # **Dataset Description**

 This data set contains information about 10,000 movies collected from The Movie Database (TMDB), including user ratings and revenue.
 It is a compilation of two (2) dataset (movies and credits) to form a dataset.
 The total number of columns are 23, for the course of this analysis, only 12 columns were used.
-The datasets is available (here)
+The datasets is available (https://www.kaggle.com/tmdb/tmdb-movie-metadata)

 # **Question(s) for Analysis**